Infant Safe Haven Laws - Indiana

 The child may be voluntarily left with any of the following:

-• Is located at a facility or emergency medical services station that is staffed by an emergency medical services provider on a 24-hour, 7-day-a-week basis; is located in an area that is conspicuous and visible to staff; and includes an adequate dual alarm system
+- Is located at a facility, fire department, or emergency medical services station that is staffed by an emergency medical services provider on a 24-hour, 7-day-a-week basis; is located in an area that is conspicuous and visible to staff; and includes an adequate dual alarm system connected to the site that is tested at least once a month to ensure the alarm system is in working order

-• Is located at a fire department, including a volunteer fire department, that is located within 1 mile of a hospital, police station, or emergency medical services station that is staffed 24 hours per day, 7 days a week and is equipped with an alert system that connects to the 911 system and is equipped with a video surveillance system that allows members of a fire department to monitor the inside of the device 24 hours a day
+- Is located at a volunteer fire department, that is located within 1 mile of a hospital, police station, or emergency medical services station that is staffed 24 hours per day, 7 days a week and is equipped with an alert system that connects to the 911 system and is equipped with a video surveillance system that allows members of a fire department to monitor the inside of the device 24 hours a day

 Due to extenuating circumstances, if a child's parent or a person is unable to give up custody of the child as described above, the child's parent or the person may request that an emergency medical services provider take custody of the child by dialing the 911 emergency call number and staying with the child until an emergency medical services provider arrives to take custody of the child.